Series: Drop the Dead Donkey

 - Beleaguered Assistant: Joy, when she's not scaring people off, and Gus to Sir Royston.
 The final episode drives home how Gus has ruined his life in service to a man who doesn't recognize or care about him at all.

+- The Bet: A constant plotline, mostly between gambling addict Dave and Jerkasses Henry and Damien as a way of relieving boredom.
 At one point, Dave runs a pool for several weeks on how many ceasefires there will be in the then-current Balkan conflict each day.

 - Beware the Nice Ones: George, usually a complete wimp, has held a thug at fork-point, paid to have Damien's car damaged by his daughter with a hammer, and tied up and tortured Gus during a paintball game.
-All also double as George's Crowning Moments Of Awesome, partly just from sheer contrast.
+Made even more hilarious by the fact that aforementioned thug was played by an as-yet-unknown Daniel Craig.

 - Brain Bleach: When asked if he'd work with Sally on a particular project, Henry replies, "I'd rather have oral sex with a diseased warthog!"
 This becomes a Running Gag right up to the end of the credits because his colleagues can't get this image out of their heads.